Obscure Curiosities

 “Failure is always an option.” – Adam Savage of MythBusters Is it better to fail miserably and be forgotten, or to fail gloriously and make history?
 Would it be better to fail in obscurity and fade away into irrelevance?
 Or, should we seek to fail spectacularly in public view so that others may partake in…

-• Thinking Too Deeply Can Make You Insane
+• Reflections: Thinking Too Deeply Can Make You Insane

 July 13, 2025

-“One must be sane to think clearly, but one can think deeply and be quite insane.” – Nikola Tesla Have you ever caught yourself overthinking?
-Who hasn’t?
-It’s exhausting and often unproductive.
-Overthinking can make you feel like you’re running a mental marathon in quicksand.
-Yet, whenever we find ourselves facing a conundrum, we often…
+“One must be sane to think clearly, but one can think deeply and be quite insane.” – Nikola Tesla I can’t count the number of times that I’ve caught myself overthinking.
+I’m all too used to that exhausting, unproductive feeling of running a mental marathon in quicksand.
+When I find myself facing a conundrum, my…

 July 13, 2025